 Bodrum is a seaside village that has grown into a cosmopolitan town over the last few decades.
-Despite its rapid growth, Bodrum has maintained its charm and laid-back vibe.
-The center of Bodrum is principally one main street lined with boutiques and small shops – some of which are remarkably good – offering everything from designer knock-off handbags to hand-made jewelry with precious stones to chic beachwear and international clothing brands.
+Despite its rapid growth, the town has maintained its charm and laid-back vibe.
+The centre of Bodrum is principally one main street lined with boutiques and small shops – some of which are remarkably good – offering everything from designer knock-off handbags to hand-made jewelry with precious stones to chic beachwear and international clothing brands.

 Bodrum town is easy to navigate and lots of fun in the summer months with concerts, music festivals, pop-up bars and plenty of good-natured revelry at a level to be expected from an international marina town.